 Use the written instructions below or follow the video tutorial at the bottom of the page.

-Work on a foundation row of firm straight stitches such as single or double crochet.
+Work on a foundation row of firm straight stitches such as double crochet or treble crochet (US single crochet or double crochet)

-1 chain, 1 single crochet (UK double crochet) into first stitch.
+1 chain, 1 double crochet (US single crochet) into first stitch.

-* 4 chain, miss 3 stitches, 1 single crochet into next stitch **
+* 4 chain, miss 3 stitches, 1 double crochet (US single crochet) into next stitch **

 repeat from * to ** to end